purton-tech/barricade/README.md

 ## Finally take a look in the database

-Run the following command in the psql shell to see yourself in the database.
+Run the following command in the psql shell to see the your new user registration in the database.

 ```console
 docker-compose run db psql postgres://postgres:testpassword@db:5432